Fault Dynamics Research Group

 Our primary aim is to carry out fundamental research into fault processes and fault geometries and their relationships to the geodynamics of sedimentary basins such that the results can be applied to the exploration and development of hydrocarbon and mineral resources.

-Research Programme
+Research Programmes

 Our research programmes cover the full spectrum of tectonic regimes.
 They include: